hanxinimm/LinqEntityFramework.Docs/docs/saving/transactions.md

 If you are using multiple data access technologies to access a relational database, you may want to share a transaction between operations performed by these different technologies.

-The following example, shows how to perform an ADO.NET SqlClient operation and an Entity Framework Core operation in the same transaction.
+The following example, shows how to perform an ADO.NET SqlClient operation and an Linq Entity Framework operation in the same transaction.

 [!code-csharp[Main](../../../samples/core/Saving/Transactions/ExternalDbTransaction.cs?name=Transaction&highlight=4,9,20,25-27)]